WiFire/api/README.md

 All URLs start with https://wifireapi.mobstac.com/api/v1/.
 We use HTTP Basic auth for request authorization.

-*NOTE*: All API requests must come from a pre-whitelisted public IP address that belongs to your server.
+*NOTE:* All API requests must come from a pre-whitelisted public IP address that belongs to your server.
 Your API key is tied to the IP address, so requests from other IPs are automatically rejected.

 We also rate-limit API requests to ensure you don't overload our server.